Biometric Access ControlYour Fingerprint – Always with you!

 Biometric Access Control is important in identifying users and giving them appropriate access to – Premises – Physical Access Control and Information – Logical Access Control

-Fingerprint Biometrics is the most popular form of biometric technology for attendance registration and access control applications because it is the most technologically developed and cost effective of the biometric technologies.
+Fingerprint Recognition is the most popular form of biometric technology for attendance registration and access control applications because it is the most technologically developed and cost effective of the biometric technologies.
 A fingerprint scanner captures the fingerprint image, and converts it into a mathematical representation of the fingerprint called a template.
 To allay privacy concerns, fingerprint images are not stored and templates cannot be back-engineered to reproduce the original fingerprint image.

 Borer specialises in biometric technology, which is great for security access control and attendance registration applications because it is secure, easy to use and accurate.